 - Talk to your child about inappropriate pictures: When your child can use the Internet to study, play online games or watch Youtube, ask them often: “Is there anything online that scares you?”, “How do you feel?” , “Is this too scary for you to bear?”

 5. Use online content filtering tools: As mentioned, other equally horrifying contents are images of gore, murders, execution, and accidents that happen in real life.
 Often these images will spread on social networks, online newspapers, and forums so besides, keeping an eye on what your children watch on television, you must also protect them from these materials on Internet devices.

 This free porn blocker extension can help to minimize your child’s access to harmful content, ensuring a healthy online environment for your child but at the same time, not invading their privacy rights.

 6. Also, be on the lookout for unusual signs if your child begins to show signs of extreme fear or stress such as fear of going to bed, being alone, the dark, loud noises, a particular animal, or a specific situation like getting into the water.

-7. Make a healthy and intimate conversation environment between you and your child a daily routine because when your child trusts and sees you as positive and instant support, your child will share anything with you what they feel wondering, annoyed, scared, or even the most sensitive issues like sex and in this topic is about horrifying content.
+7. Make a healthy and intimate conversation environment between you and your child a daily routine because when your child trusts and sees you as positive and instant support, your child will share anything with you that they feel wondering, annoyed, scared, or even the most sensitive issues like sex and in this topic are about horrifying content.

-When you successfully gain trust from your kids, you can better know what do you do when your child sees something disturbing online.
+When you successfully gain the trust of your kids, you can better know what do you do when your child sees something disturbing online.